-Our Attendance Officer and AHT in charge of Pastoral work closely with the Education Welfare Team where persistent absent pupils can be referred.
+Our Attendance Officer and AHT in charge of Pastoral work closely and regularly with LBH Schools Admission, Attendance and Inclusions Team who regularly audit our attendance figures and where persistent absent pupils can be referred.
 In the unlikely event of this happening, then parents/carers can expect to hear from a member of the team by letter and a home visit.
 In the first instance, the EWO will work with the parent and pupil to support improvement in attendance.
 Should attendance not improve, then a fine will be issued.